-If you have ever needed to send a text output of some sort you would copy it, paste it in a document and send it right?
+If you have ever needed to send a text output of some sort you would copy it, paste it into a document and send it right?
 Wrong!
 You would use Pastebin.

 Now for all of you out there that don't know what I'm talking about, Pastebin is a web service that allows you to create a paste of your text output and bind it to a single URL that you can then share.
 This method is perfect for sharing information inside a chat or any IM platform, email, etc.